nfrasser/nfrasser.com/src/content/blog/free-palestine.md

 If you can, please support humanitarian aid in Palestine by donating to the [UN Occupied Palestinian Territory Humanitarian Fund](https://crisisrelief.un.org/opt-crisis) or directly to people fleeing Gaza like [Ahmed and his family](https://chuffed.org/project/124906-help-ahmed-and-family-evacuate-gaza).
 If you have questions, spot any mistakes or would like to discuss your thoughts on this, please reach out to me on social media.

 Thank you for reading!

+_Edit (April 14 2025): Updating some wording to better reflect intent._